JESUS 2.0 – Follow the Science

 Traditional religion, as we will discuss at length below, is, historically, a Stage One treatment for the pandemic trauma experienced by homo sapiens.

-And, by the way, the message of suffering and glory harmonizes extremely well with Buddhist teaching about enlightenment: “When you realize that everything is just a flashing into the vast universe, then you become very strong and your existence becomes very meaningful.”
+And we should also be very deliberate in noting that the message of suffering and glory harmonizes with Buddhist teaching about enlightenment: “When you realize that everything is just a flashing into the vast universe, then you become very strong and your existence becomes very meaningful.”

-So, in order to move forward, we have to get beyond trance induction techniques.
-However, Christianity without its trance induction techniques would be unrecognizable vis-à-vis the contemporary institutions that go by that name.
+So, in order to move forward, we have to get beyond those trance induction techniques of the first stage of trauma recovery that are integral to all religions.

-In general, this means the end of what we know as “Christianity”.
-But it does not mean the end of the legacy of Jesus of Nazareth.
-Rather it brings that legacy forward in a post-Christian set of ideas and practices that enable humanity (a) to survive into the future, and (b) help it conduct its affairs in a manner that satisfies the needs of all.
+This brings the legacy of Jesus of Nazareth forward in a post-hierarchical set of ideas and practices that enable humanity (a) to survive into the future, and (b) help it conduct its affairs in a manner that satisfies the needs of all.

 In 2004, Mel Gibson made an actually very good movie about the death of Jesus, The Passion of the Christ.
 It features all the genius for violence that Gibson is so capable of.
 (When I saw that movie on Netflix, I realized that Christianity has still not really “gotten” the meaning of Jesus of Nazareth.
 The movie ends with a 15-second clip of the resurrection, an excuse-me footnote to the story.)